Clean Transportation: Projects

 • Alternative Fuel Implementation Team (AFIT): is a two year initiative sponsored by the U.S. Department of Energy to enhance implementation of alternative fuel in North Carolina and neighboring states.

-• Carolina Blue Skies: is a bi-state effort led by Triangle J Council of Governments (TJCOG).
-The overall goal is to reduce depending on imported petroleum, increase fleet fuel economy, reduce emissions, improve air quality and create and retain jobs.
+CBS was a bi-state effort led by Triangle J Council of Governments (TJCOG).
+The overall goal was to reduce depending on imported petroleum, increase fleet fuel economy, reduce emissions, improve air quality and create and retain jobs in North and South Carolina.
+The N.C.
+Clean Energy Technology Center, along with the Centralina Council of Governments, Land of Sky Council of Governments, and South Carolina State Energy Office worked with TJCOG to implement over 50 sub-award projects in North and South Carolina:

 Petroleum Displacement Plan & Related Clean Transportation Initiatives